siddikmeo7/Barakat-CRM/README.md

 ## Contributing

 Contributions are welcome!
-Please fork this repository and submit a pull request for any changes or enhancements.
+Feel free to fork the repository and submit a pull request.

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-name`.
+3. Commit your changes: `git commit -m 'Add some feature'`.
+4. Push to the branch: `git push origin feature-name`.
+5. Open a pull request.

 ## License